 This giveaway offered audiences a trip to the uber-popular Lush factory for two.
 The only requirement for entry?
 Fans were asked to post their best piece of “bath bomb art”, tag Lush on social media, and use the #SwishUponAStar hashtag.
 The Lush team picked their favorite as winner.

-#SwishUponAStar created buzz within industry media outlets and resulted in a big uplift in brand awareness for Lush.
+#SwishUponAStar created a buzz within industry media outlets and resulted in a big uplift in brand awareness for Lush.
 It was also a creative way for Lush to give back to their audience during the holidays.

 Don’t worry, if you’re in the B2B space that doesn’t mean you can’t join in on the holiday excitement with your audience.
 To be successful, it just takes a little extra creativity to for B2B brands to come off as authentic.